sam-zalewski/bma-polling/README.md

 5. Results
 6. Discussion

-If you'd like to see the exact code used to generate these results, including the STAN model, the file [zalewski_bma_polling.Rmd](./zalewski_bma_polling.Rmd) contains the entire script used for the analysis.
+If you'd like to see the exact code used alongside the paper, including the STAN model, the file [zalewski_bma_polling.Rmd](./zalewski_bma_polling.Rmd) contains the entire script used in the analysis.
 Although the sections are clearly marked, annotations are sparse as they assume familiarity with what the purpose of the script as explained throughout the paper.
 The [data](./data) folder contains all the necessary files necessary to run the script, and these files should be placed in the directory of the markdown file when executed.

 ## Methodology Summary